Bogdan Lobonț: Ajax Amsterdam and Dinamo București

 Lobonț made his Ajax debut on 26 November 2000 when coach Co Adriaanse sent him in the 18th minute of an away Eredivisie match against Utrecht to replace Shota Arveladze because the starting goalkeeper, Fred Grim, received a red card.
 Eventually, he conceded two goals and the match ended with a 2–1 loss.

 He was loaned by Ajax to Dinamo București for the 2001–02 season.
-There he was used by coaches Cornel Dinu and Marin Ion in 22 league games, including a clean sheet in a 2–0 win in the derby against Steaua București, helping the squad win the title, being the team's first choice goalkeeper in front of Florin Prunea.
+There, Lobonț was used by coaches Cornel Dinu and Marin Ion in 22 league games—and he kept a clean sheet in a 2–0 win in the derby against Steaua București—helping the squad win the title, while being the team's first choice goalkeeper in front of Florin Prunea.
 Lobonț also played in the 2–1 loss to his former team, Rapid in the 2002 Cupa României final.

 Upon his return to Ajax, he became the team's primary goalkeeper.
 Lobonț played four games in the 2002–03 Champions League second group stage against Arsenal, Valencia and Roma which were draws, and he conceded only three goals, helping the team qualify for the quarter-finals.
 In the quarter-finals, they met AC Milan.
 After managing to keep a clean sheet in the first leg's draw, Ajax was close to semi-final qualification in the second leg.
 However, in stoppage time, Filippo Inzaghi burst clear to reach a flick-on and lifted the ball over Lobonț and Jon Dahl Tomasson then touched the ball over the line, securing a 3–2 victory against Ajax for the eventual competition winners.
 In the next season, he was used by coach Ronald Koeman in 24 league games as Ajax won the title.
 In the same season, he played six games in the Champions League group stage, keeping two clean sheets in victories against Club Brugge and Celta Vigo but they lost the other games, finishing the group in last place.
 In the following year and a half, he played rarely but still made two appearances in the 2004–05 Champions League group stage, a 3–0 home win over Maccabi Tel Aviv and a 4–0 away loss to Bayern Munich.

 Lobonț's performances at Ajax were also limited by injuries and competition with Maarten Stekelenburg.
 During his spell with the Sons of the Gods, he was teammates with fellow Romanians Cristian Chivu and Nicolae Mitea, and also developed a good friendship with Zlatan Ibrahimović.